 If you encounter a partition read error in TestDisk, don’t panic.
 This guide explains why it happens, how to troubleshoot it, and step-by-step ways to recover your lost or damaged partitions safely.

-TestDisk is a free, open-source tool designed for data recovery.
-It’s widely trusted by IT professionals and casual users alike because it can recover lost partitions, repair damaged partition tables, and even make non-booting disks bootable again.
-Think of it as a digital detective that scans your hard drive and pieces together missing data.
+TestDisk is a powerful, free, open-source tool designed for data recovery.
+It’s widely trusted by IT professionals because it doesn't just recover files; it can recover lost partitions, repair damaged partition tables (MBR/GPT), and make non-booting disks bootable again.

 Why People Use TestDisk for Partition Recovery